 This Rule is part and parcel of our joint, shared, beloved Sadhana.

-When the Rule is active, we are silent.
+When Silence is imposed, we are silent.
 That’s it.

 We may talk freely to the cat.